 West Hazleton is a blue-collar town, with 44.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, West Hazleton is a borough of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in West Hazleton who work in office and administrative support (15.12%), sales jobs (6.34%), and food service (4.74%).

-West Hazleton is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, West Hazleton does not have a public transit system used by locals to get to and from work.

-The education level of West Hazleton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.25% of adults 25 and older in West Hazleton have a college degree.
+In terms of college education, West Hazleton is nearly on par with the US average for all cities of 21.84%: 17.25% of adults 25 and older in West Hazleton have a bachelor's degree or advanced degree.

 The per capita income in West Hazleton in 2022 was $20,216, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $80,864 for a family of four.
 However, West Hazleton contains both very wealthy and poor people as well.